All Episodes

 Yeah.

-Um, and maybe he wasn't spending his entire life running for president, which is why he probably went on the Howard Stern show.
+And maybe he wasn't spending his entire life running for president, which is why he probably went on the Howard Stern show.

 Look, we have nearly 50 million Americans in poverty, nearly 50 million Americans on food stamps, 95 million Americans out of the labor force.

-And Americans are looking at their children and grandchildren and say, This is immoral.
+And Americans are looking at their children and grandchildren and say, this is immoral.

 This has to stop.

-And that is the reason why I felt confident coming Into tonight that he had a very good chance, although a difficult path, as we've been following the news all night, and he was able to pull it off because the American people, deep down inside, they cut through the clutter, they cut through the noise, they cut through all the spin, and they said, We're not on the right path.
+And he was able to pull it off because the American people, deep down inside, they cut through the clutter, they cut through the noise, they cut through all the spin, and they said, we're not on the right path.

 You know what?